twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/12-Web-Development/1-04_HTTP_Requests_Responses.md

      Cookie: $Version="1"; AUTH-COOKIE="sdf354s5c1s8e1s"; $Path="/admin"
      ```

    - **Question:** Look back at the previous response (HTTP Response 3).
-What does the header indicate in this GET request? `cookiestealer.php was successfully uploading and used to retrieve an authorisation cookie for admin`
+What does the header indicate in this GET request? `cookiestealer.php was successfully uploaded and used to retrieve an authorisation cookie for admin`

-   - **Analysis:** Is there anything interesting about the URL requested? `User was accessing the admin section of fakesite.com`
+   - **Analysis:** Is there anything interesting about the URL requested? `User was using admin's elevated priveldge to access the admin section of fakesite.com`